Launch Companion

 Why This Decision Matters

 Cash choices decide how much room the business has to experiment, recover and keep promises.
 They also affect stress, pricing confidence, stock decisions, tax readiness and whether growth feels controlled or slightly feral.
-The reader learns that price is not just a feeling.

 What Changes If You Get This Wrong